 Los Angeles FC

-The newest franchise in MLS kicks off next year, Los Angeles Football Club.
+One of the newest franchises in MLS kicked off in 2019, Los Angeles Football Club.
 Black and gold with an old school Hollywood marque vibe.
 Primary logo left with some other logos on the right.

-Granted a USL team in 2016, the owners bought the brand, color, and name of a local NPSL side Nashville FC (top left) and created a USL brand with it (center). now the organization is becoming an MLS expansion side in 2020 with a new logo (right).
+Granted a USL team in 2016, the owners bought the brand, color, and name of a local NPSL side Nashville FC (top left) and created a USL brand with it (center).
+The organization was an MLS expansion side in 2020 with a new logo (right).

 Club Internacional de Fútbol Miami is, for my $.02, the best single, unified, and unique brand launch in MLS history.
 Pink, black, and white in an art deco style with the native great white herons in the middle making the letter M with their legs in a fantastic design.